rahra/libhpxml/README.md

    void hpx_free(hpx_ctrl_t *ctl);
 ```

-The arguments to `hpx_init()` is a file descriptor to an open XML file and the
+The arguments to `hpx_init()` are a file descriptor to an open XML file and the
 length of the block buffer.
 It will initialize a `hpx_ctrl_t` structure and
 returns a pointer to it.
 In case of error NULL is returned and errno is set
 appropriately.
+If len is a positive value, data is squentially pulled into
-The buffer size must be at least as large as the longest XML
+memory in blocks by repeated calls to read(3).
+The buffer size must be at
-element in the file but it is recommended to be much larger.
-The larger the
+least as large as the longest XML element in the file but it is recommended to
-buffer the lesser the number of reads.
-If there is enough system memory
+be much larger.
+The larger the buffer the lesser the number of reads.
+If there
-available, it is safe to choose 100MB or even more.
+is enough system memory available, it is safe to choose 100MB or even more.
+If
+len is a negative value, the data file will be memory mapped into the process
+memory (see Memory Mapping below).

 ### Memory Mapping

-Libhpxml now supports memory mapping through the system call `mmap(2)`.
-This is
+Libhpxml supports memory mapping through the system call `mmap(2)`.
+Nowadays,
+this is the recommended way to access data.
+Memory mapping is used if `hpx_init()`
-activated if `hpx_init()` is called with a negative len parameter.
-In case of
+is called with a negative len parameter.
+In case of memory mapping, len must be
-memory mapping, len must be as long as the (negative value) of the total length
+as long as the (negative value) of the total length of the XML input file.
-of the XML input file.
-Memory mapping of files greater than 2 GB is currently
+Memory mapping of files greater than 2 GB is only supported on 64 bit
-just supported on 64 bit architectures (see manpage `mmap(2)` or POSIX manpage
+architectures (see manpage `mmap(2)` or POSIX manpage `mmap(3)`, respectively).
-`mmap(3)`, respectively).

 The main application for memory mapping is if libhpxml is not just used as
 stream parser but XML objects are kept in memory during the whole runtime.
 This